-NOAA is seeking applications for four vacant alternate seats on the Mallows Bay-Potomac River National Marine Sanctuary Advisory Council.
+NOAA is seeking applications for the Maritime Archaeology and History seat and two youths (member and alternate) on the Mallows Bay-Potomac River National Marine Sanctuary Advisory Council.

 Members of the council will provide advice and recommendations to NOAA regarding the sanctuary's management plan and will act as liaisons to community and constituent groups.

 Applications must be received by fax or postmarked by April 1, 2021.

 Due to current mail delivery delays we recommend faxing your application.
 If you choose to use regular mail, please email firstname.lastname@example.org so we know your application is on the way.
 We will contact you by email once we receive your application.

 More information about sanctuary advisory councils is available on the NOAA Office of National Marine Sanctuaries website.

 Candidates are selected based on their expertise and experience in relation to the seat for which they are applying, community and professional affiliations, and views regarding the protection and management of maritime heritage resources.
 Applicants who are chosen as members should expect to serve three-year terms.